 There is local support from businesses and private individuals but nothing at the moment on an official level.

 FUNDS NEEDED.
 We could do with your support!
-If you use our trails, it would be great if you could show your appreciation by making a donation.
+If you use our trails, particularly paying groups for which you profit as leader, it would be great if you could show your appreciation by making a donation.